codefellows/seattle-javascript-401d50/class-12/LECTURE.md

 7 layers

-The top layer is more user facing, the bottom layer is very computery.
+The top layer is more user facing, the bottom layer is very "computery".

 7 layer application layer - HTTP / FTP / IMAP